When you turn on the faucet, you expect water to come out.

 TxDOT Relocations

-TxDOT is currently expanding several major roadways that will impact UTRWD’s existing infrastructure, generally along U.S. Hwy 380, and I-35 north of Denton.
-These roadway expansions are necessary to support population growth.
-However, TxDOT’s upcoming roadway expansion projects will likely require UTRWD to relocate its water and wastewater facilities along U.S. Hwy 380 as well as a water transmission pipeline along I-35 north of Denton.
+TxDOT is currently expanding several major roadways that impact UTRWD’s existing infrastructure, generally along U.S. Hwy 380, and I-35 north of Denton.
+In addition, UTRWD will likely be required to relocate its water and wastewater facilities along U.S. Hwy 380 as well as a water transmission pipeline along I-35 north of Denton.

 Lake Ralph Hall